 Rik Mayall (Rick): Yes, he's got no talent.

 Christopher Ryan (Mike): Alexei who?

-- In one extremely strange episode of Power Rangers RPM, the action is paused to take viewers behind the scenes into the making of an episode - but everybody is (sort of) still in character.
-One segment involves Scott and Tenya 7 practising their moves and explicitly stating that they do this so neither of them get hurt.
-Scott might not want to hurt Tenya cause he's The Hero, but in character, she would kill him.
+- In one extremely strange episode, the action is paused to take viewers behind the scenes into the making of an episode - but everybody is (sort of) still in character.
+One segment involves Scott and Tenaya 7 practicing their moves and explicitly stating that they do this so neither of them get hurt.
+Scott might not want to hurt Tenaya cause he's The Hero, but in character, she would kill him.

-- The Late Show with David Letterman: Dave has interviewed Beavis And Butthead (and punched Beavis) and both Peter Griffin and Optimus Prime have presented Top 10 lists live on stage.
+- The Late Show with David Letterman: Dave has interviewed Beavis And Butthead (and punched Beavis).
+Peter Griffin, Homer Simpson and Optimus Prime have presented Top Ten Lists live on stage.